LevshinKirill/php_mysql_docker/README.md

 ### Description

-The application includes a php and mysql to work with docker and docker-copmose.
+The application includes a php and mysql to work with docker and docker-compose.

 ## How to start the application